-Otto Graham was the Browns' "winningest" quarterback.
-A graduate of Northwestern University, Graham was drafted in 1946 as the fourth pick in the first round of the NFL Draft.
+Otto Graham is the Browns' "winningest" quarterback.
+A graduate of Northwestern University, Graham was drafted in 1946 as the fourth pick in the first round of the National Football League (NFL) Draft.
 He earned the starting position in the middle of his first season and never looked back.

-Graham played from 1946 to 1955, leading the Browns to the league championship game each year and winning seven championships.
-The Browns overall record with Graham as quarterback was 114-20-4 in the regular season and 9-3 in the playoffs.
-He still (2012) holds the NFL record for most yards per pass by a quarterback (9.)
+Graham played from 1946 to 1955, leading the Browns to the league championship game each year of his career, winning a total of seven championships.
+The Browns overall record with Graham as the quarterback was 114 wins, 20 losses, and four ties in the regular season and 9-3 in the playoffs.
+As of 2018, Graham still holds the NFL record of yards gained per pass attempt (YPA), with 8.98.
 His number (#14) was retired by the Browns.

-After he left the Browns in 1955, Graham coached for the US Coast Guard Academy in Connecticut for six seasons before coaching the Washington Redskins from 1966-1968.
+After he left the Browns in 1955, Graham coached for the United States Coast Guard Academy in Connecticut for six seasons before coaching the Washington Redskins from 1966-1968.
 He returned to the Coast Guard Academy from 1974 to 1975.
-Graham died at his home in Sarasota, Florida in 2003 at the age of 82.
+Graham passed away in his home... in Sarasota, Florida in 2003 at the age of 82.

 02 of 15

 Mike Phipps, an Indiana native, played for the Browns from 1970 to 1976.
-Phipps played his college football at Purdue University, where he replaced Bob Griese.
-Despite an ankle injury in his junior year, Phipps had a very successful college career, finished second in the voting for the Heisman Trophy in 1969.
+Phipps played college football at Purdue University, where he replaced Bob Griese.
+Despite an ankle injury in his junior year, Phipps had a very successful college career, finishing second in the voting for the Heisman Memorial Trophy in 1969.

 03 of 15

-In 1980, Sipe was named the League MVP and earned a spot on the Pro Bowl team.
-Despite those honors, the Browns lost in the first game of the playoffs to the Oakland Raiders in a last-second interception.
-Sipe's career never recovered and he left Cleveland to play in the USFL from 1982 to 1985.
+In 1980, Sipe was named the NFL's Most Valuable Player (MVP) and earned a spot on the Pro Bowl team.
+Despite those honors, the Browns lost in the first game of the playoffs that year to the Oakland Raiders in a last-second interception.
+Sipe's career never recovered and he left Cleveland to play in the now-defunct United States Football League (USFL) from 1982 to 1985.

 04 of 15